 - Explaining and Presenting Results.

 - Reporting and critical appraisal of NMA, including group work.

 Please note: This course will be held in a computer lab, you will not need to bring a laptop.
-The course teaches how to conduct network meta-analysis in Stata.
+The course uses Stata, and it is expected that participants are familiar with meta-analysis in Stata .
 We also teach an alternative 3-day course on network meta-analysis using Bayesian methods in WinBUGS together with colleagues in Leicester.
 For details see here.